 Astro and Svelte: Why I Believe They're the Future of Web Development

-Then the industry decided that wasn’t enough.
+Then we decided that wasn’t enough.

 The Over-Engineering Problem